MinaProtocol/mina/rfcs/0046-versioning-changes-for-hard-fork.md

 ```
  [@@@with_all_version_tags]
 ```
-to a `Stable` module.
-For each versioned type module `Vn`, generate a
+to the legacy `Stable.Vn` modules.
+For each such module, generate a module within it:
-module:
 ```ocaml
  module With_all_version_tags = struct
    type t = ...

    let bin_read_t = ... bin_read_t ...
    let bin_write_t = ... bin_write_t ...
    ...